4PointSolutions/FluentFormsAPI/using_curl/Overview.md

 [RenderPdfForm](./RenderPdfForm.md) - Render an interactive PDF form using the AEM Forms Service.

 [GeneratePdfOutput](./GeneratePdfOutput.md) - Render a non-interactive PDF form using the AEM Output Service.

+[GeneratePrintedOutput](./GeneratePrintedOutput.md) - Render a printed form using the AEM Output Service.